 Let’s take a hypothetical, almost magical, story.
-Imagine that the world’s most élite chocolatier–which in our imagination has wonderland feeling like Gene Wilder’s enchanting laboratory in Charlie and the Chocolate Factory, but in the heart of cute Belgium, where smiling chocolate lovers spend their days and nights crafting the most exquisite chocolate you can imagine, selling endless amounts to the pickiest chocolate lovers in every corner of the world, and have been for almost 200 years–needs a reboot of their website.
+Imagine that the world’s most elite chocolatier — which in our imagination has a wonderland feeling, like Gene Wilder’s enchanting laboratory in Charlie and the Chocolate Factory, but in the heart of cute Belgium, where smiling chocolate lovers spend their days and nights crafting the most exquisite chocolate you can imagine, selling endless amounts to the pickiest chocolate lovers in every corner of the world, and have been for almost 200 years — and possibly in need of a reboot of their website.
 Purely fictional, of course.

 Being so perfectionist, these magical chocolatiers insist on the most idiosyncratic requirements.
 One of them is a new and unique idea they have: the visitor must be able to order chocolate for any date, even years in advance, so that the ecommerce component must include a calendar and the back-end fulfilment must integrate with that schedule.
-Such technology doesn’t exist or if someone has done it before, they hid the code away in their basement, so such is a challenge that would need to be thought-through and built from the bottom-up.
+Such technology doesn’t exist or if someone has done it before, they hid the code away in their basement.
+Such a challenge would need to be thought through and built from the bottom-up.

 They also have some specific roles already filled.
-“We have our design and UI team already in place” — possibly even European artists who have been doing their art for almost two centuries! — “so you don’t need to craft the user experience.
+Perhaps they would say, “We have our design and UI team already in place” — possibly even European artists who have been doing their art for almost two centuries! — “so you don’t need to craft the user experience.
 You just need to make it work perfectly.
 Per-fect-ly.”

-But then, the kicker appears: this massive project, that no matter how big the budget, just needs time to make complex decisions and unwind complex knots and just do a lot, usually takes 6-12 months.
-But for this hypothetical chocolatier, they tell us, in their strong French accent (well, the Belgian-variation of the accent), “you must have it live in four months, well before Christmas season.”
-(This hypothetical chocolatier still calls the season “the Christmas season” with the cute Belgian accent, not yet having adopted the American inclusive “holiday season” way of viewing the world yet, in this fictional story.)
+But then, the kicker appears: this massive project, that no matter how big the budget is, just needs time to make complex decisions and unwind complex knots… and that usually takes 6-12 months.
+But for this hypothetical chocolatier, they tell us, in their strong French accent (well, the Belgian-variation of the accent), “You must have it live in four months, well before Christmas season.”
+(This hypothetical chocolatier still calls the season “the Christmas season” with the cute Belgian accent, not yet having adopted the American inclusive “holiday season” way of viewing the world, in this fictional story.)

 “Four months” — a timeline for a project of such a scope that would make the weak-willed fall out of their seats.
 It’s a timeline so fast, it borders on magical, just like Charlie and the Chocolate factory.
 What happens?
 How does this fictional story end?
 Can anyone do it?

-Well, ladies and gents, here is the best part–and you saw it coming: this novella is based very closely on a true story.
-Take away the literary embellishments, all quotes and probably even the cute accents–and definitely take away all the magical elves–and this is basically what happened when Godiva needed a new website.
+Well, ladies and gents, here is the best part — and you saw it coming: this novella is based very closely on a true story.
+Take away the literary embellishments, all quotes and probably even the cute accents — and definitely take away all the magical elves — and this is essentially what happened when Godiva needed a new website.
 And United Virtualities came to the rescue.